Richard-lau200/ECE740/README.md

 Please check `readme_cifar10` and `readme_cifar100` first.
 The trained ResNet18 models are also available [here](https://www.kaggle.com/datasets/jaxonlaw/resnet18-on-cifar)

-1. experiment
+1.experiment

 eval_torch and train_torch are used to run the model

-2. data
+2.data

 it is the repository of CIFAR-10 and CIFAR-100 dataset

-3. models
+3.models

 folder with the main structure of the model

-4. tools
+4.tools

 train_val(UniAD\tools) implement training and testing code

-5. utils
+5.utils

 evaluation helper

 6. dataset

 cifar-10-batches-py(\UniAD\data\CIFAR-10\cifar-10-batches-py) is used to combine the clean dataset and adversarial sample.

-cifar_dataset(\UniAD\datasets\custom_dataset)is used to load CIFAR-10 in the training and testing custom_dataset(\UniAD\dataset\custom_datasets)is used to load CIFAR-100 in the training and testing
+cifar_dataset(\UniAD\datasets\custom_dataset)is used to load CIFAR-10 in the training and testing

+custom_dataset(\UniAD\dataset\custom_datasets)is used to load CIFAR-100 in the training and testing

 ## Instruction